holochain/holochain-rust/doc/holochain_101/src/zome/capabilities.md

 # Capabilities

 Holochain uses a modified version of the [capabilities](https://en.wikipedia.org/wiki/Capability-based_security) security model.
 Instead of the more familiar access control list (ACL) security model, Holochain DNA instances grant revokable capability tokens which can then be given out as a credential to be provided back when access to some function is desired.

 These capability grants are recorded as private entries on an agent's chain, and are checked for every access.
-We currently have implemented three different levels of capability grants:  Public, Transferable, and Assigned.
-Public grants are meant to be used by the Conductor for functions which are available for anyone to call.
-Transferable grants provide tokens that are valid from any source.
-Assigned grants generate tokens that are only valid for specific set of agents.
+We currently have implemented three different levels of capability grants:  `Public`, `Transferable`, and `Assigned`.

+`Public` grants are meant to be used by the Conductor for functions which are available for anyone to call.

+`Transferable` grants provide tokens that are valid from any source.

+`Assigned` grants generate tokens that are only valid for specific set of agents.